Mix up a batch of sweet and sour lemon drop candy. No need to boil sugar for this easy 4-ingredient recipe!

 Instructions

-- In a bowl or mixer, beat the butter and honey together until it's smooth.
-Add 2 cups of the powdered sugar.
-Then add the lemon extract.
-Add the remaining 2 cups of powdered sugar.
+In a mixing bowl or the bowl of a stand mixer, beat the butter and honey together until it's smooth.
+Add 2 cups of the powdered sugar and the lemon extract.
+Mix to just combine.
+Add the remaining 2 cups of powdered sugar and mix again until the mixture has an even consistency.

-- After you've rolled out all the dough, let the candy pieces dry at room temperature for about a day.
-Once they're dry, they can be stored in a covered container at room temperature.
+After you've rolled out all the dough, let the candy pieces dry at room temp

 Nutrition Information: